 Traumatic brain injuries are considered damage to the brain as a result of some type of trauma.
 The organ's tissue can be damaged by blunt force trauma when the head strikes or is struck by something.
 Medical attention after an accident is important because traumatic brain injuries can go unnoticed or slowly worsen over time.

-If you or a loved one has suffered a traumatic brain injury as a result of another person's negligence, it is crucial you seek medical help and contact an experienced Atlanta traumatic brain injury attorney at Balams Law Group.
-Emanuel Balams is passionate about helping clients get the compensation they deserve.
+If you or a loved one has suffered a traumatic brain injury as a result of another person's negligence, it is crucial you seek medical help and contact an experienced Atlanta traumatic brain injury attorney at The Balams Firm.
+ReShea Balams is passionate about helping clients get the compensation they deserve.
 You should not have to suffer because of someone else's negligence.

-If you cannot travel to Balams Law Group because of the brain injury you suffered, Emanuel Balams will travel to you.
-He also is available for evening, weekend and emergency appointments.
-The attorneys at Balams Law Group operate on a contingency fee basis and will put clients in touch with medical providers who do.
+If you cannot travel to The Balams Firm because of the brain injury you suffered, ReShea Balams will travel to you.
+She also is available for evening, weekend and emergency appointments.
+The attorneys at The Balams Firm operate on a contingency fee basis and will put clients in touch with medical providers who do.

 Call (404) 445-2005 to schedule a free case consultation.
 Balams represents clients throughout the Atlanta area, including Lawrenceville, Marietta, Decatur, Buckhead, Johns Creek, Sandy Springs, East Point, Smyrna Brookhaven, Roswell, Milton and anywhere in DeKalb, Cobb, Gwinnett or Fulton Counties.

 Traumatic brain injuries can include a variety of harm.
 When a physical force disrupts brain function it could cause an oxygen supply shortage, brain bleeding, brain swelling, cell damage or tear damage to cell structures.
 The brain and its tissue also could be injured by a penetrating object or a concussion, which is a milder form of traumatic brain injury.